 3. Financial fitness can help you reach your other goals.

 If you want to achieve other goals in life, like buying a home or retiring early, working on your financial fitness is a good place to start.
 Getting your finances in order will give you a solid foundation to work from as you strive to reach other goals.

 Money stress can lead to arguments and conflict with loved ones.
 You can reduce money-related stress and improve your relationships by getting your finances in order.

 5. Financial fitness gives you peace of mind.

 When you’re financially fit, you have less to worry about and can enjoy greater peace of mind.
 This can lead to improved mental and physical health.

 So, as you can see, there are many good reasons to work on your financial fitness.
-If you’re not already taking steps to improve your financial well-being, now is the time to start.
+Now is the time to start if you’re not already taking steps to improve your financial well-being.

 That’s why we’ve put together this 12-step guide to financial fitness.

 Knowing where your money is going is the first step to getting your finances in order.
 Use a budget or tracking app to keep tabs on your spending and see where you can cut back.

 Once you know where your money is going, it’s time to make a plan.
 Decide what financial goals you want to achieve this summer and create a budget to help you reach them.